 Remove the meat from the slow cooker and let it rest for a few minutes.
 If the sauce looks separated, whisk it for a minute to combine.
 Slice meat into slices about 1/2-inch thick serve with the sauce drizzled over the top.

 What I have to say- if kids weren't involved, I'd definitely double the chile garlic sauce.
 The spicier the better!

 My mom sent this recipe to me after making it for her colleagues.
 She said they went nuts over it.
 Of course she works with teachers and teachers LOVE food.
-Any and all food.
-At least that's my observation (I've spent plenty of time in faculty lunch rooms; I guess I could call myself a "retired" teacher).
 This recipe is originally for Corn Pops but I bought the wrong cereal by mistake so today we had Caramel "Puffs" instead of "Pops".
 The kids at my house today didn't seem to mind the mix-up.
 They were a big, big hit.
-Maybe I had a house full of future teachers?
+Maybe I have a house full of future teachers?

 caramel puffs (my mom)